edwinb/Yaffle/CONTRIBUTING.md

 edwinb's next steps:

-* Implement main part of unification
+* Implement the rest of the unification rules
 * Unification details:
   - Inlining things with linear quantities in the context
   - Eta